 The American Welding Society, or AWS, is like the American Concrete Institute – but for welding.
 They promote the advancement of the science, technology and application of welding, and other related connecting processes.
 With all the welding required to connect reinforcing steel and other structurally-essential joint connections, a certified inspector should provide knowledge of welding by being recognized by the AWS.

 The Post-Tensioning Institute (or PTI) is another agency such as AWS or A.C.I., which seeks to provide accreditation for a specific construction discipline.
 Post-tensioning is a construction procedure for reinforcing concrete or other materials with steel bars.
-Many structures utilize post-tensioning in their construction, and Deputy Inspection Services is approved by PTI to inspect post-tensioning.
+Many structures utilize post-tensioning in their construction, and Unlimited Inspection & Construction Fabrication is approved by PTI to inspect post-tensioning.

 16901 SE Division St., Unit 49, Portland , Oregon 97236